V1NC1G/Tech-Notes/Notes/ARP.md

 Flashcard Tags: #network

-A network protocol used to determine the MAC address of the next router or device on a path.
+A network access layer protocol used to translate the IP address that is found in data packets into the MAC address of the hardware device.
 ?
 Address Resolution Protocol (ARP)